 - Cities of the Program subgrant recipients became growth leaders in Ranking 2018: Pokrov gained 49.65 points, getting right into TOP 5; Bakhmut gained 34.93 points.

 - During 2019, the team of Transparent Cities organized, or participated in, 45 events, with almost 1200 attendees.
 We educated 300 city council representatives on the benefits of increased transparency.
 Over 2017-2018, 36 presentations and 24 workshops were held, with about 1000 participants from across the country.

 - The program team analyzed the best practices of implementing the Transparency Ranking indicators and created a Collection of Good Practices for Municipal Transparency.
 The aim is to help local governments learn from other cities and become more open to residents.

 - Analysts of the Transparent Cities program carried out two studies in 2019.
 All analytical reports can be found in the Research section.

 - In 2019, we participated in measurement of Kyiv’s transparency in the Ranking of European Capitals Transparency by TI Slovakia.

 - The program has developed a board game which teaches the public how to use transparency tools to resolve local problems.
-We held 10 workshops on its use in various cities, including Kyiv, in 2019.
+We conducted 10 trainings on its use in Kyiv and the regions in 2019.

-- Cities which were not included in the ranking use our methodology to verify their own transparency.
+- Cities which were not included in the ranking (Pyriatyn, Trostianets, Ladyzhyn, Khmilnyk) and other CSOs use our methodology to verify transparency by themselves.